eerkela/bertrand/docs/source/content/motivation.rst

 <https://mypy-lang.org/>`_, which can analyze `type hints
 <https://peps.python.org/pep-0484/>`_ that are separate from actual logic.
-This emulates the power of a C-style static compiler, solving most issues with type safety (at least on an internal level).
-Public-facing functions still need explicit type checks to handle arbitrary user input, and there are some data structures that can't be easily checked by static analysis tools, like vectors and other containers.
-This is enough of a problem that numpy has implemented its own vectorized type hints
+This emulates the power of a C-style static compiler, solving most issues with type safety, at least on an internal level.
+Public-facing functions still need explicit type checks to handle arbitrary user input, where mypy is unable to reach.
+This forces us back into the :func:`isinstance() <python:isinstance>`\ / :func:`issubclass() <python:issubclass>` paradigm

+, and there are some
+data structures that can't be easily checked by static analysis tools, like vectors and other containers.
+This is enough of a problem that numpy has implemented its own array-based type hints

 Ironically, this confidence breaks down when numpy enters the picture.
 Because